 5. With the court-

-If the deceased has been dead for several years, but a probate proceeding has never commenced, the original will and a death certificate may already be filed with the court due to a “mini” probate proceeding done by the living spouse of the deceased or the attorney who prepared the original will.
-The original will would be filed on the docket with the county court where the deceased died and a certified copy could be requested from the clerk.
+If the deceased has been dead for several years, but a probate proceeding has never commenced, the original Will and a death certificate may already be filed with the court due to a “mini” probate proceeding done by the living spouse of the deceased or the attorney who prepared the original Will.
+The original Will would be filed on the docket with the county court where the deceased died and a certified copy could be requested from the clerk for a nominal fee.

 Do you want to know if you have the original Will?
 Call our office at (863) 657-0770">(863) 657-0770 to schedule a free probate consultation and for us to review the Will.